Frequently asked questions about BIR webinars

-How do I claim CPD points for live webinars?
+How do I claim CPD points for live webinars and virtual events?

 BIR webinars are accredited for 1 CPD point per one hour webinar by the Royal College of Radiologists.
-If you participate in a live webinar, you will receive an email 2-3 working days after the event with further information and instructions of how to retrieve your CPD certificate.
+Virtual event CPD credits varies by event and will be allocated accordingly as per the event programme and webpage.
+If you participate in a live webinar or virtual event, you will receive an email 2-3 working days after the event with further information and instructions of how to retrieve your CPD certificate.
 Usually you will be able to download your CPD certificate from your MyBIR portal by:

 - Log into your MyBIR portal